 - 2 Tbsp vegetable oil (helps the spray stick longer)

-Olive oil or vegetable oil can be added to your soap to help increase its effectiveness and help it stick to the leaves.
+Olive Oil by Prem Sichanugrist / CC BY 2.0 Olive oil or vegetable oil can be added to your soap to help increase its effectiveness and help it stick to the leaves.
 Vegetable oil is often cheaper than olive oil and is just useful so it may be the better choice.

 Many gardeners also make insecticidal soap by combining one cup of vegetable or olive oil with one tablespoon of soap and then mixing two teaspoons of this soap and oil concoction into one cup of warm water.
 Try both methods to see which works best for you.